Thespot2be is the interactive spot guide for your windsurfing, kitesurfing, wingsurfing and surfing community.

 - once all the parameters are fixed (detection mode, surfing speed, trigger duration threshold, etc.), you can exit the menu to return to one of the application screens

 - point the north of your watch facing the waves to recover their course in degrees (at the top right of the main screen, you have a red area indicating the current course); this setting will allow you to determine and record your surfs right or left side for each surfed wave).
-You will notice that the value indicates a heading increased by 180 ° compared to in front of you, in fact, the waves going towards you, they follow an opposite heading by 180 ° compared to in front of you
+You will notice that the value indicates a heading increased by 180 ° compared to in front of you, in fact, the waves going towards you, they therefore follow an opposite course of 180° in relation to your watch, facing the waves

 - finally, launch the application by pressing the START key (the red zone of the waves course becomes green)